Sarmatae685/PicoCTF-write-ups/content/Forensics/Sleuthkit Apprentice.md

 > [!NOTE]
 > `mmls` used to list the partition table contents so that you can determine where each partition starts. ([Source](https://wiki.sleuthkit.org/index.php?title=Mmls))

 First, let's look at the partitions on the disk.
-Here you can see the offset at which each partition begins..
+Here you can see the offset at which each partition begins.

 ```bash
 mmls disk.flag.img